schoko11/KEKO-Kemper-Control/README.md

 >When the app is started it defaults to browse mode, so the mode on the kemper and in the application has to match, this has to be done by you!
->When startet you see in main window just one rig to choose from "rignames" this is the default when no scan has been made with this installation of OSC.
+>When startet you see in main window just one rig to choose from -> "rignames".
+>This is the default when no scan has been made with this installation of OSC.
-But don't worry, there is a scanner -> press settings, there you can see the scan button.
+>But don't worry, there is a scanner -> press settings, there you can see the scan button.
-If you have assigned program changes to your rigs these will be called via program changes one by one (max 128) When pressing scan you have to wait until it is finished (when the progress bar disappears).
+>If you have assigned program changes to your rigs these will be called via program changes one by one (max 128)
+>When pressing scan you have to wait until it is finished (when the progress bar disappears).

 >**The same has to be done in performance mode:**
 >- switch the kemper to performance mode